MP Sir David Amess stabbed at constituency meeting

 - Published

-Conservative MP Sir David Amess has been stabbed as he met with constituents.,
+Conservative MP Sir David Amess has been stabbed as he met constituents at a regular surgery.

 Essex Police said they were called to reports of a stabbing in Leigh-on-Sea at 12:05 BST and arrested a man.

-They said they also recovered a knife and they were not looking for anyone else in connection to the incident.
+Police recovered a knife and said they were not looking for anyone else in connection to the incident.

 Former party leader Sir Iain Duncan Smith said he was "praying for a full recovery".